JeffVandrewJr/patron/README.md

 Before letting people know about your site, be sure to click "Admin Panel" to pair your site to your BTCPay server!

 <h3>Notes</h3>

+If you don't use the official Docker image and instead choose to install from source, LibrePatron will fail in sending email reminders if your server doesn't have a validly set timezone.
+This is because LibrePatron depends on the APScheduler library, which needs a set timezone at all times.
+The Docker image takes care of this for you by setting a timezone in the container.

 You'll note that during setup, you must provide a "secret code" of random digits.
 This is necessary for a variety of reasons.
 If you don't know how to get one, here is one method: